2018 Great Tomato Plant Sale

 About the Great Tomato Plant Sale

-Thousands of heirloom tomato and other vegetable plants were on sale at the Sixth Annual Great Tomato Plant Sale, Heirlooms of the World.
-We hope you didn't miss it.
-If you did, this page will give you a taste of what's in store for next year.
+It's all over now, but thousands of heirloom tomato and other vegetable plants were on sale at the 7th Annual Great Tomato Plant Sale, Heirlooms of the World.
+We hope you didn't miss it!
+Here's what we had in store for participants...

 What makes the Great Tomato Plant Sale so special?

-We base our selections & recommendations on the local experience of UC Master Gardeners field-testing & growing these tomato varieties in their own Contra Costa gardens and in Our Garden, our Walnut Creek demo garden.
-Many of our varieties are only available locally through us, impossible to find in local nurseries.
-And, in keeping with our emphasis on sustainable gardening practices, many come from open-pollinated seeds we've harvested ourselves from our own gardens.
+We base our selections & recommendations on the local experience of UC Master Gardeners who field-test & grow these tomato varieties in their own Contra Costa gardens and at Our Garden, our Walnut Creek demo garden.
+Many varieties aren't available in local nurseries, but found only at our sales.

-UC Master Gardeners will be available at the sale to advise on plant selection, site location and preparation, planting, fertilizing, pruning, and harvesting.
-Strategies to minimize plant disease and maximize production will also be discussed.
+UC Master Gardeners were available at the sale to advise on plant selection, site location and preparation, planting, fertilizing, pruning, and harvesting.
+Strategies to minimize plant disease and maximize production were also discussed.

-Here's where we provided lots of info to help folks consider their choices at the 2017 sale.
-Plants were $3 each (cash / check only, please!); as always, the income helps support the community education work of the UC Master Gardener Program of Contra Costa County.
+All plants were $3 each (CASH OR CHECK ONLY, please!).
+All income helps support the community education work of the UC Master Gardener Program of Contra Costa County.